intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_windows_gpu.md

            tokenizer = AutoTokenizer.from_pretrained("Qwen/Qwen-1_8B-Chat",
                                                       trust_remote_code=True)

-           # Load Model using bigdl-llm and load it to GPU
+           # Load Model using ipex-llm and load it to GPU
            model = AutoModelForCausalLM.from_pretrained("Qwen/Qwen-1_8B-Chat",
                                                         load_in_4bit=True,
                                                         cpu_embedding=True,